Ada-Developers-Academy/ada-learning-learn/ada-staff/creating-content-locally.md

     - Coding Assignments
     - Grading Intro

+You can continue work in your topic in the [Ada Learning Learn Sandbox Repo](https://github.com/ada-developers-academy/ada-learning-learn-sandbox) locally and push up your changes.

 Instructors may choose to review the first topic, **Setting Up Course**, but note that they will not have the authorization to create new courses.